 The number of shipwrecks for both periods is obviously approximate as the dating of shipwrecks is often uncertain.
 Furthermore, many shipwrecks may still be unknown.
-The numbers are surprisingly close to modern numbers, but the number of ships sailing was probably over 10 times smaller than today, as we will see hereafter.
-This perhaps shows that ancient sailors

-2016, for both the ship and its transported cargo.
+The numbers are surprisingly close to modern numbers, but the number of ships sailing was probably over 10 times smaller than today, as we will see hereafter. may be valued at up to a billion euros in 2016, for both the ship and its transported cargo.
 The material cost of the Costa Concordia cruise ship disaster in 2012 was even more than that.